eclipse/upm/docs/naming.md

 Naming a module                         {#naming}
 ===============

-UPM attemps to follow a clear naming pattern.
+UPM attempts to follow a clear naming pattern.
 Modules should be sensibly named and then placed in ${libdir}/upm and headers in ${includedir}/upm, all modules should be prefixed with libupm-<modulename>.
 The upm_module_init will automatically name python UPM modules as pyupm_<modulename> and javascript